 There were no arms burnt trying to retrieve hot jars from the oven and after filling our jars, we simply boiled them to preserve.
 The jam was then ready to be stored for up to a year.
 The starter kit is a must have if you are considering preserving.

-Since last Tuesday, I have been dreaming of blackberry jam, so much so that I asked Hubby to go foraging for blackberries this weekend.
+Since last Tuesday, I have been dreaming of blackberry jam, so much so that I asked my husband to go foraging for blackberries this weekend.
 Not only would we get homemade jam, but we would make it for free.
 He went on Sunday morning with Crevette, Beanie and Jumpy.
 They came back home with a large bucket full of blackberries.

 What makes out jam pretty special is that every single family member got involved in one way or another.
 Wriggly really enjoyed washing the blackberries.
 Do I need to add that her white pyjamas had to go in the wash straight after?